flowd/typo3-firewall/Documentation/Phirewall.rst

 Phirewall
 ====================

-This extension uses the open-source package `phirewall` as its technical foundation.
+This extension uses the open-source package `flowd/phirewall` as its technical foundation.
 The full documentation and all features can be found at:

 https://github.com/flowd/phirewall